-In contrast, downwind from the source toward the Maritime continent, the in-cloud oxidation of SO2 dominates the formation of Ambrym SU in this region characterized by moist tropical air, while the in-air oxidation is four times less efficient.
-At the westernmost longitude of PNG (130°E), the Ambrym SO2 is fully oxidized, but Figure 13.d indicates that part of Ambrym SU is advected farther into the Maritime continent by the large scale circulation on the northern side of the Australian anticyclone.
+oxidation is four times less efficient.
+At the westernmost longitude of PNG (130°E), the Ambrym SO2 is fully oxidized, but Fig. 13d indicates that part of Ambrym SU is advected farther into the Maritime continent by the large scale circulation on the northern side of the Australian anticyclone.
 This implies that the sulfate aerosol originating from passive volcanic degassing in the MVA is exported outside the South Pacific and may contribute (with Indonesian wildfires) to the SU budget over Southeast Asia.
 Yet, studies of this region have not considered the possibility of remote volcanic influence (e.g., Trivitayanurak et al., 2012).
-On the other hand, the Ambrym SU patterns in Figure 13.b also suggest that the sharp topography and wet climate of PNG mainland act to form an efficient barrier against the equatorward spreading of volcanic species originating from Vanuatu.
+On the other hand, the Ambrym SU patterns in Fig. 13b also suggest that the sharp topography and wet climate of PNG mainland act to form an efficient barrier against the equatorward spreading of volcanic species originating from Vanuatu.